stephenslab/mixsqp/README.md

 This command should automatically install all required packages if they are not installed already.

+**Note:** Compiling the mixSQP package from source will require a C++ compiler setup that is appropriate for your R installation.
+For details, refer to the [CRAN documentation][cran].
+For Mac specifically, see also [these notes][compiling-macos].

 Alternatively, if you have cloned the repository locally, you can install the package with the `install_local` function from devtools.
 Assuming your working directory contains the mixSQP